 7. Grand Bohemian Hotel Orlando, Autograph Collection

-This 4-star luxury hotel is located in downtown Orlando’s lively arts district, with an on-site spa and restaurant.
+This 4-star luxury hotel is located in downtown Orlando’s lively arts district, with an onsite spa and restaurant.
 The Grand Bohemian Hotel Orlando, Autograph Collection is a stylish hotel decorated in shades of purple, red, yellow, and black.
-Rooms feature artwork, and there’s even an art gallery on-site.
+Rooms feature artwork, and there’s even an art gallery onsite.
 The pool area is not ideal for families, so although this hotel is a rather special choice, it is better suited to couples.

 Live jazz at brunch on the weekends gives this hotel a homely feel.
 Still, this Autograph Collection property tends to attract older guests rather than families due to the lack of an exciting pool combined with the stylish atmosphere.
-I would stay just for the Jazz!
+I would stay just for the jazz!
 Beds are comfy with pillow-top mattresses, and there is complimentary high-speed internet access and flat-screen TVs in the rooms.
 Restaurants include The Boheme and the Bosendorfer Lounge.
 Marriott Bonvoy members can redeem or earn points here.

 8. JW Marriott Orlando Bonnet Creek Resort & Spa

-JW Marriott Orlando Bonnet Creek Resort & Spa can be found on 14355 Chelonia Parkway Orlando, Florida 32821, 3.9 miles from Disney.
+JW Marriott Orlando Bonnet Creek Resort & Spa can be found at 14355 Chelonia Parkway Orlando, Florida 32821, 3.9 miles from Disney.
 It is a brand new hotel, and this luxury hotel is likely to be a Marriott Category 6 property costing from 50,000 points per night.

 Opening in early 2020, JW Marriott Orlando Bonnet Creek Resort & Spa brings modern luxury to Central Florida.
-Thoughtfully designed to bring people together, facilities include a Spa by JW®, a resort pool with splash pad, specialty restaurants, and a rooftop terrace boasting nightly views of theme park fireworks displays.
+Thoughtfully designed to bring people together, facilities include a Spa by JW®, a resort pool with a splash pad, specialty restaurants, and a rooftop terrace boasting nightly views of theme park fireworks displays.
 From locally inspired dishes to our holistic approach to well-being, JW Marriott Orlando Bonnet Creek Resort & Spa will be one of the most interesting new Bonvoy resort hotels in the area of Orlando.

 9. Castle Hotel, Autograph Collection

 This is a beautiful hotel with spires at the entrance and decor inspired by a Bavarian castle.
-It feels like it’s out of a fairy tale with rooms featuring castle-themed headboards and fixtures.
+It feels like it’s out of a fairy tale, with rooms featuring castle-themed headboards and fixtures.
 It is also one of the cheapest, really good Bonvoy hotels near the parks.
-In fact, it is worth considering when the prices in points or cash are too high at the Renaissance Orlando at SeaWorld.
+In fact, it is worth considering when the prices in points or cash are too high at Renaissance Orlando at SeaWorld.
 If you don’t have continental breakfast included, you can very easily eat at a nearby McDonald’s.